Cliffside Plant (retired)

-Cliffside Plant is a coal-fired power station owned and operated by Duke Energy near Mooresboro, North Carolina.
+Cliffside Plant, also known as the James E. Rogers Energy Complex, is a coal-fired power station owned and operated by Duke Energy near Mooresboro, North Carolina.

 - Owner/Parent Company: Duke Energy